-The original recipe mentions corn syrup but here in the Nordics it’s not that popular.
-I’ve baked these marshmallows with both wheat based glucose syrup and normal light colored baking syrup which has been mixed with starch a bit.
+The original recipe mentions corn syrup but here in the Nordics, it’s not that popular.
+I’ve baked these marshmallows with both wheat-based glucose syrup and normal, light-colored baking syrup which has been mixed with starch a bit.
 Starch in the syrup is the key.

 Oil or cover the pan before dusting

-When making full recipe for strawberry marshmallows, I used a rectangular 32cm x 20cm oven pan lined with cling film.
+When making a full recipe for strawberry marshmallows, I used a rectangular 32cm x 20cm oven pan lined with cling film.
 Please don’t judge me for plastic.
 I rarely see a point of wasting cling film but I do keep a lonely roll in the kitchen for urgent situations.

-Whatever method you’re using to keep the coating mix on the sides of the pan in place, be sure to prepare the pan(s) before making the recipe since the batter sets really quickly.
+Whatever method you’re using to keep the coating mix on the sides of the pan in place, be sure to prepare the pan(s) before making the recipe since the batter sets really quickly!

 Patience is the key

-Once done, I cut the marshmallow into stripes and cubes with a wet knife.
-Few cubes at the time, I coated the marshmallows in the sugar mix and then strained extra coating off.
-I left the cubes to set few more extra hours and then stored the marshmallows in an airtight container.
+Once done, I cut the marshmallow mass into strips and cubes with a wet/oiled knife.
+Few cubes at the time, I coated the marshmallows in the flour-sugar mix and then strained extra coating off.
+I left the cubes to set a few more extra hours and then stored the marshmallows in an airtight container.

 I hope this vintage marshmallows recipe brings your summer sweetness!
 Do let me know if you have any questions!